eviesjohnson/Capstone-3/README.md

   All visual elements are labeled with titles, axes, and legends

 Summary of Results
-Best model: Ridge regression with tuned hyperparameters Top predictors: CogAT subtests and DESSA scores
+Best model: LASSO regression for both reading and math.
+Top predictors: CogAT subtests and DESSA scores
 R² scores: ~0.60 for Reading, ~0.63 for Math Actionable Insight: Integrating SEL data can improve how schools identify students needing support and tailor interventions more effectively.

-Implications and recommendations
+Next steps and recommendations
 This analysis supports the value of including whole-child data—cognitive and social-emotional measures—when identifying students for intervention.
 Machine learning can enhance this process by uncovering nuanced patterns and providing interpretable insights (e.g., via feature importance and residual analysis) that inform practice.
 Next steps include:
 1. Broaden use of whole-child assessments in early academic intervention strategies.